-Puya is easy to germinate.
-Use small containers that have drainage holes.
+Fresh seeds are easy to germinate.
+Use small containers that have drainage holes, such as seedling starter trays.
 A well-draining soil is necessary, such as cactus soil.
-You may make your own mix with 1 part potting soil and 1 part perlite or coarse sand.
+You may make your own mix with 1 part quality potting soil and 1 part perlite (fine- or medium-grade perlite, not coarse-grade) or coarse horticultural sand.
+Or use 1 part coco fiber to 2 parts perlite or coarse sand.

 Until the seeds sprout, ensure that the surface soil does not dry out.
 If you enclose the pots in a plastic dome or bag to maintain moisture, leave it open a crack for some fresh air to enter.
 You may need to drip a few drops of water over them each day or 2.

 Keep the pots in bright light away from direct sun.
-A fluorescent bulb kept 5 inches (12 cm) away provides the right amount of light.
+A fluorescent or LED bulb kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").

 Many of the seeds should sprout within 4 weeks, but allow up to 8 weeks for any slow ones.
 Continue keeping the surface soil moist until the seedlings have their second set of leaves - then you may let the surface dry out between waterings.